inasafe/inasafe-doc/docs/source/tutorial-docs/intro-analysis/vector-analysis.rst

 NOTE:  Most of the layers are pretty self-explanatory, but what are KRB3, KRB2, and KRB1?
 These layers show areas of **impact** when Merapi erupts.
 KRB3 is the area of worst impact, KRB2 is medium, and KRB1 has little impact.
 In this scenario we want to find locations that are not within KRB3.

 The data we are working with now is similar to that from previous chapters, but now it is in a Projected Coordinate System.
-The previous data was saved in WGS84 - this meant that the coordinates of our features were stored in degrees, which aren’t very good for measuring size or distance.
+The previous data was saved in WGS84 - this meant that the coordinates of our features were stored in degrees, which aren't very good for measuring size or distance.
 By using a projected system our coordinates are in meters, which is important for analysis, because we can easily measure distances between and around features.

 * Rename the layers by right-clicking on them and selecting the Rename option.
 * Give them the new, simpler names ***jalan, lokasi_penting, KRB III*** and ***vegetasi.***
 * Save your map as ***merapi_analisis.qgs.***
-* In your operating system’s file manager, create a new folder under ***qgis/Sleman/Merapi*** and call it ***evakuasi_bencana.***  This is where you’ll save the datasets that we will create during our anaysis.
+* In your operating system's file manager, create a new folder under ***qgis/Sleman/Merapi*** and call it ***evakuasi_bencana.***  This is where you'll save the datasets that we will create during our anaysis.

-Now that we’ve got the data, let’s analyze the problem!
+Now that we've got the data, let's analyze the problem!

 ### 5. Analyzing the Problem: Farms and Dry Fields

-The first criterion we’re facing is that the land must be a farm or dry field, and it must be in one of three areas.
-So let’s tell QGIS to only show us the farms and dry fields that are, in fact, in these sub-districts!
+The first criterion we're facing is that the land must be a farm or dry field, and it must be in one of three areas.
+So let's tell QGIS to only show us the farms and dry fields that are, in fact, in these sub-districts!

 * Right-click on the ***vegetasi*** layer in the Layers list.
 * Select the option Query....
 This opens the Query Builder dialog.